72 The Book Thief Quotes With Page Numbers

 “Please, trust me, I most definitely can be cheerful.
 I can be amiable.
 Agreeable.
 Affable.
 And that’s only the A’s.
 Just don’t ask me to be nice.
 Nice has nothing to do with me.”

 “I could introduce myself properly, but it’s not really necessary.
-You will know me well enough and soon enough, depending on a diverse range of variables.
-It suffices to say that at some point in time, I will be standing over you, as genially as possible.
+You will know me well enough and soon enough… It suffices to say that at some point in time, I will be standing over you, as genially as possible.
 Your soul will be in my arms.
 A color will be perched on my shoulder.
 I will carry you gently away.”

 “People observe the colors of a day only at its beginnings and ends, but to me it’s quite clear that a day merges through a multitude of shades and intonations with each passing moment.
 A single hour can consist of thousands of different colors.
 Waxy yellows, cloud-spot blues.
 Murky darkness.
 In my line of work, I make it a point to notice them.”